A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Preliminaries

 In order to understand MRP and MRC, we first need to introduce the concept of \emph{parsimony}.
-In this regard, recall that an \emph{extension} of a character $f$ on a phylogenetic $X$-tree $T$ with vertex set $V(T)$ is a function $g: V(T) \longrightarrow \mathcal C$, such that $g^f_{|_X}=f$, i.e. $g$ agrees with $f$ on the leaves of $T$ but also assigns states to inner vertices of $T$.
-Now the \emph{changing number} $ch(g^f,T)$ of an extension $g^f$ on a phylogenetic tree $T$ is simply the number of edges $e=\{u,v\}$ for which $g^f(u)\neq g^f(v)$.
-An extension $\widetilde{g^f}$ such that $ \widetilde{g^f} = \min\limits_{g^f} ch(g^f,T)$ is called \emph{minimal}, and the changing number of such a minimal extension is called \emph{parsimony score} of $f$ on $T$, denoted $ps(f,T)$.
+In this regard, an \emph{extension} of a binary character $f:X\rightarrow \{0,1\}$ on a phylogenetic $X$-tree $T$ with vertex set $V(T)$ is a function $g^f: V(T) \longrightarrow \mathcal \{0,1\}$, such that $g^f_{|_X}=f$, i.e., $g^f$ agrees with $f$ on the leaves of $T$ but also assigns states to inner vertices of $T$.
+Now, the \emph{changing number} $ch(g^f,T)$ of an extension $g^f$ on a phylogenetic tree $T$ is simply the number of edges $e=\{u,v\}$ for which $g^f(u)\neq g^f(v)$.
+An extension $\widetilde{g^f}$ such that $ \widetilde{g^f} = \argmin\limits_{g^f} ch(g^f,T)$ (where the minimum is taken over all extensions of $f$ on $T$) is called \emph{minimal}, and the changing number of such a minimal extension is called \emph{parsimony score} of $f$ on $T$, denoted $ps(f,T)$.
 Thus, we have $ps(f,T)= \min\limits_{g^f} ch(g^f,T)$.
-The parsimony score of a character $f$ on a phylogenetic tree $T$ can for instance be calculated by the famous \emph{Fitch-Hartigan algorithm}\footnote{Note that the original Fitch algorithm is only suited for binary trees, but we explicitly allow for non-binarity, which is why we refer to Hartigan's generalization of this algorithm}.
+The parsimony score of a character $f$ on a phylogenetic tree $T$ can for instance be calculated by the {well-known} \emph{Fitch-Hartigan algorithm} \cite{Fitch,Hartigan1973}.
 Moreover, the parsimony score of a (multi)set of characters, which is also often referred to as \emph{alignment} in evolutionary biology, is simply defined as the sum of the parsimony scores of all characters.

-In particular, we can calculate the parsimony score $ps(B^*(T))$ of $B^*(T)$ of a phylogenetic $X$-tree $T$.
-Next, the \emph{maximum parsimony tree}, or \emph{MP tree} for short, for a (multi)set $S$ of characters on $X$ is a phylogenetic $X$-tree $T$ for which we have $ch(S,T)=ps(S,T)$, i.e. a tree which has minimal changing number for $S$ amongst all phylogenetic $X$-trees.
+Next, the \emph{maximum parsimony tree}, or \emph{MP tree} for short, for a (multi)set $S$ of characters on $X$ is a phylogenetic $X$-tree $T$ for which we have $ch(S,T)=ps(S,T)$, i.e., a tree which has minimal changing number for $S$ amongst all phylogenetic $X$-trees.
 Note that this tree need not be unique.